rmsrosa/modelagem_matematica/pages/jupytered/c07/0707-Pendulo_angulos_grandes.md

 ```

 ```
-Error: UndefVarError: df not defined
+Error: UndefVarError: plot not defined
 ```